-Many corporates still need the sustainability business case
+Many businesses still need the sustainability business case

 “Surely there comes a time when counting the cost and paying the price aren’t things to think about any more.
 All that matters is value – the ultimate value of what one does.”